Solar panels performance in the winter vs summer (with examples)

 I live in Buffalo, New York.
-It snows a lot.
+It snows a lot here.
 Some years, it seems like winter lasts for nine months.
 And yet, I have a solar panel system that still provides some electricity in the dark winter months.

-There is definitely less production in the winter months.
-How much exactly?
-I’ll share some graphs from my system below.
+While there is definitely less production in the winter months, I still come out on top financially with home solar.
+To illustrate what this looks like from summer to winter, I’ll share some graphs from my system below.
 But first, here’s a table that shows my average total production in three different months over 5 years:

 |December average||March average||July average|